-These Rules replace the Audit of Telecommunications Infrastructure Assets - Record Keeping Rules made in August 2022.

-These Rules will commence on the day that Schedules 2 and 3 of the Telstra Corporation and Other Legislation Amendment Act 2021 come into effect For the avoidance of doubt, these Rules will apply to the reporting for the reporting period ending immediately after the commencement date and all subsequent reporting periods.
+- (1) These Rules replace the Audit of Telecommunications Infrastructure Assets Record Keeping Rules made in December 2022. - (2) These Rules will commence on the day this amendment instrument is signed. - (3) For the avoidance of doubt, these Rules will apply to the reporting for the reporting period ending immediately after the commencement date and all subsequent reporting periods.